Sexual Harassment, Sexual Violence, & Title IX Resources for Students

 - Dawn Coker (706-880-8267): as the College’s Title IX Coordinator, Ms. Coker can connect the student to resources and procure medical attention as well as explain the institution’s policies and procedures pertaining to reporting; the Title IX Coordinator may also take any immediate interim actions (no contact orders, alteration of academic or non-academic schedules, etc.)

-- Pamela Tremblay (706-880-8313): as the Director of the Counseling Center, Ms. Tremblay can assist the student seek resources and maintain a confidential relationship with the student following the incident
+- Brandi Cameron (706-880-8177): as a counselor, Ms. Cameron can assist the student seek resources and maintain a confidential relationship with the student following the incident

 - Rev. Adam Roberts (706-880-8004): as the Chaplain, Rev. Roberts can assist the student seek resources and maintain a confidential relationship with the student following the incident